Recursively-Constrained Partially Observable Markov Decision Processes: Recursively-Constrained POMDPs

 \section{Recursively-Constrained POMDPs}

-To mitigate the pathological behavior and obtain an optimal substructure property, we aim to align optimal policies computed at a current belief with optimal policies computed at future (successor) beliefs.
+To mitigate the pathological behaviors and obtain a (policy-independent) optimal substructure property, we aim to align optimal policies computed at a current belief with optimal policies computed at future (successor) beliefs.
 We propose a new problem formulation called Recursively-Constrained POMDP (RC-POMDP), which imposes additional recursively defined constraints on a policy.

 An RC-POMDP has the same tuple as a C-POMDP, but with recursive constraints on beliefs at future time steps.
 These constraints enforce that a policy must satisfy a history dependent cumulative expected cost constraint at every future belief state.
 Intuitively, we bound the cost value at every belief such that the constraint in the initial node is respected.